dullhunk/book/computinged/getting-started.md

 > DISCLAIMER: This is a draught version, some sections are still in note form and incomplete

-Using Learning Sciences Research to Improve Computing Teaching

 If you are starting a [final year undergraduate project in computer science education](https://goo.gl/z9Hs9x), here are some useful resources to help get you started with your project and keep you going throughout the academic year.
 You can link directly to this document using the shortcut [git.io/computinged](http://git.io/computinged)

 ## Joining in